-In the previous post on product mix optimization we learned to use Excel solver tool to optimize mixed-use real estate development.
+In the previous post on product mix optimization we learned to use the Excel solver tool to optimize mixed-use real estate development.

 The main assumption in that post was that the products will be sold.
-Many readers asked a similar model where the properties will be held in rental income portfolio by the developer for long term.
+Many readers asked a similar model where the properties will be held in a rental income portfolio by the developer for long term.

 If you are new to Excel Solver, you should refer back to the original post which explains the solver tool in very detail [Link Excel Solver].

 In this post, we will be using a similar situation to understand product mix optimization for rental properties that we used in our previous post.
 If you remember, earlier we had defined an objective function to maximize margin.
 However, in rental properties margin will not work.

 I selected net present value to define the objective function because of two reasons - firstly NPV is additive, and secondly, it takes the time value of money into consideration (unlike margin).

 Assume that there is a mixed-use development being planned on a land parcel.
 The municipal authority has provided a few guidelines for the development: